Fishing & hunting workers

 WAGE GINI

-In 2017, Fishing & hunting workers had a wage GINI coefficient of 0.488, which is higher than the national average of 0.478.
-In other words, wages are distributed less evenly for Fishing & hunting workers (shown in red) than for the overall labor force (shown in gray).
+In N/A, Fishing & hunting workers had a wage GINI coefficient of N/A, which is lower than the national average of N/A. In other words, wages are distributed more evenly for Fishing & hunting workers (shown in red) than for the overall labor force (shown in gray).

 The graphic shows the distribution of average salaries by buckets for Fishing & hunting workers compared to the entire workforce in the country.